algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 If any problem encountered, skip this point.

-Before anymore solution, simply press the 'reset' button on the card (Cf. pinout above) and try to upload again.
+First and foremost, simply press the 'reset' button on the card (Cf. pinout above) and try to upload again.

-If the code is still not uploading, try first to run an simple code on the board : for that, click on 'File'->'Examples'->'01.Basics'->'Blink' and try to upload again.
-This code should make a LED blinking on the board.
+If the code is still not uploading, try first to run a simple code on the board : for that, click on 'File'->'Examples'->'01.Basics'->'Blink' and try to upload again.
+This code should make an LED blinking on the board.
 If not, maybe the wrong port is selected.

-We won't develop all the possible causes of a fail, so we encourage you to read again attentively these 7 steps, and check if it worked well.
-If there are still some problems, find some help on internet, by copying the error message of the terminal ouput.
+We won't expand on all the possible causes of a failure, so we encourage to read again attentively these 7 steps, and check if it worked well.
+If there are still some problems, find some help on the internet, by copying the error message of the terminal output.
 And if possible, try with another board.

 # 5. Methodology and Conventions